detro/go-checkit/README.md

 - round trip time from the moment the request is submitted to the moment it comes back
 - the "total" HTTP GET execution as seen by the application

-**NOTE:** The word _currently_ above stands to signify that we could evolve further to instrument the `net/http` library further, and gather more precise metrics (like _DNS resolution time_ or separating _send,wait,receive_ times).
+**NOTE:** The word _currently_ above stands to signify that we could evolve this to instrument the `net/http` library further, and gather more precise metrics (like _DNS resolution time_ or separating _send,wait,receive_ times).
 Those are currently left as TODOs.

 ### Connection reuse?

 All HTTP connection reuse is disabled.
 On purpose.
-The purpose of this tool is not to optimize for end speed: is to collect accurate data.
-And so connection reuse would definite skew the results if left in place.
+The aim of this tool is not to optimize for speed nor efficiency: is to collect accurate data.
+And so connection reuse would definitely skew the results if left in place.

 For details, take a look at the `KeepAlive` options in `transport.go` module.